 This is such a dangerous message to send that trans people are only out to trick you.
 That transitioning is a means to fool everyone, rather than an extremely personal journey to one’s true self.
 A Transrespect report gathered 369 “reported murders of trans and gender-diverse people between 1 October 2017 and 30 September 2018” around the world.
 When trans people live in fear of attack over being doxxed, it’s extremely harmful to continue pushing this narrative of “trans-trickery”.

-My message to filmmakers who plan to make movies based around communities they are not part of, is to just make sure you are including someone in the process.
+My message to filmmakers who plan to make movies based around communities they are not part of, is to make sure you are including someone who is, in the process.
 I could imagine if Blackmore had spoken with a trans person or group, she could have been made aware of the harmful message her film carries.
 It’s 2019, and narratives like this are simply not acceptable.